Carbon Cycle

 • Positive feedback example:

-• increased temperatures due to climate change causing melting of permafrost
+• increased temperatures due to climate change causing melting of permafrost, release of methane and co2 causing further increase in temperature

 • Negative feedback example:

-• increased atmospheric carbon dioxide leads to increased temperatures, promoting plant growth and rate of photosynthesis.
+• increased atmospheric carbon dioxide leads to increased temperatures, promoting plant growth, plants remove and store more co2 from the atmosphere = decreased carbon dioxide in the atmosphere

 • Fluxes - measurements of the rate of flow of material between the stores